 RPM International Inc., the makers of Rust-Oleum paint, settled an asbestos lawsuit this week for $797.5 million.
 The lawsuit was brought against Bondex International Inc., a unit of RPM.

 According to reports, Bondex filed for bankruptcy in 2010 after a series of personal injury lawsuits.
-However, if the court approves the asbestos settlement, it would put a stop to Bondex’s bankruptcy, which currently mandates that they pay around $1.2 billion to resolve outstanding asbestos lawsuits.
+If the court approves the asbestos settlement, it would put a stop to Bondex’s bankruptcy, which currently mandates that they pay around $1.2 billion to resolve outstanding asbestos lawsuits.

 With the new agreement, RPM would now be required to give $450 million to an asbestos trust fund, which would come after a reorganization plan is determined for Bondex.
 The remaining $347.5 is to be paid out in cash, stocks, or a combination of both.
 The new agreement mandates that RPM pay the remaining amount within two to fours years after the trust fund has been set up.
 In turn, any and all future asbestos lawsuits against Bondex will be directed to the trust fund.